JONES LAW GROUP | Your Lawyers for Life! Personal Injury Law Firm in St. Petersburg

 • A description of how the accident took place, and where they were when it happened.

 • The witnesses’ account regarding the movements of both drivers.
-For example, the statement will typically include an eyewitness account regarding whether or not either of the drivers was speeding, using their phone, or ran a red light.
+For example, the statement will typically include an eyewitness account regarding whether or not either of the drivers was speeding, using their phone, or running a red light.

-If you’re going to be able to recover the financial losses, or damages, that you’ve incurred, a witness statement will be incredibly important.
+If you’re going to be able to recover the financial losses or damages, that you’ve incurred, a witness statement will be incredibly important.

 How Can Witnesses Help Prove What Happened?